Pace Of German Emissions Cuts Slows In 2024: Study - UrduPoint

 Berlin, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) German greenhouse gas emissions fell again in 2024 but at a slower rate, due to lagging green investment by industry and households, according to a study published Tuesday.

-Emissions in Europe's biggest economy fell 3 percent in 2024, a "marked slowdown" from a 10-percent drop in 2023, according to the Agora Energiewende think tank.
+Emissions in Europe's biggest economy fell three percent in 2024, a "marked slowdown" from a 10-percent drop in 2023, according to the Agora Energiewende think tank.

-Germany reflects a trend across the EU, where a 3.8-percent drop is expected in 2024, after 8 percent in 2023.
+Germany reflects a trend across the EU, where a 3.8-percent drop is expected in 2024, after eight percent in 2023.

 However, the study says that the 2024 emissions total of 656 million tonnes does represent a "historic low" and the year's 18 million-tonne drop is larger than the emissions target enshrined in domestic law.